linuxdeepin/deepin-manual/manual-assets/community/deepin-system-monitor/en_US/index.md

 #### Start system service
 1. Select **Services** tab on the System Monitor interface.
 2. Select a process that is not started yet, right-click and select **Start**.
-Enter password if authentication window pops up.
+Enter the password if the authentication window pops up.
 3. **active** is displayed in the **Active** column.
 4. Right-click the service and select **Startup type** to select from **Auto** and **Manual** options.
 5. Right-click the service and select **Refresh**.